-Update: We are nearing our land purchase.
+Update: We are meeting the piece of Land that we will soon call home.
 Contact us today to become a member or donate.
 Your support can help make sure this beautiful Land gets protected & stewarded.
-Time is of the essence.

 Biblioterre is an intentional community that aims to offer affordable and low-impact housing, grow healthy food, create permaculture gardens, offer workshops & classes, and support initiatives that bring ecological and social benefits to the greater community.
 Inspired by the concept of a “land library“, we intend to share the Land and resources with each other, nature, Indigenous communities, and the wider community.